mnemnion/imp/Forge/ArdForth/architecture/handshake protocol.md

 The Orc handshake is derived from the Ozzies.
 I hope they find it amusing.

-Hail is `WAGI`, respond is `ORC!`, and it being Forth, we can have conversations like:
+Hail is `wagi`, respond is `Orc!`, and it being Forth, we can have conversations like:

-	WAGI WAGI WAGI
+	wagi wagi wagi

-	ORC!
-ORC!
-ORC!
+	Orc!
+Orc!
+Orc!

-	WAGI
+	wagi

-	ORC!
+	Orc!

-	WAGI
+	wagi

-	ORC!
+	Orc!

 I recommend this hearty form of greeting be used among Orcish users, at least when inebriated.
 And when is the Orcish programmer other than inebriated?
 Sleeping and dead, matez.